is a hot space right now. As many workers

 , the need for collaborating together while apart ー especially in different timezones, in vastly different functions ー has become a necessity to achieve any business objective.

 We're seeing tools like Zoom becoming mainstream at companies, and even homes, around the globe.

-One area of collaboration that is seeing fast change is the document.
-So let’s see what’s going on with
+One area of work that is quickly changing is the document, so let’s see what’s going on with

-Coda and Notion and what’s all the buzz about.
+Coda and Notion and what all the buzz is about.

 Coda vs. Notion Background

 ) and Notion (